 - A primary mentor: This individual works closely with the mentee to provide ongoing support and advice during the program

-- A senior mentor: This individual supports both the mentee and junior mentor and provides tactical and strategic advice as well as periodic assistance with projects as needed
+- A senior mentor: This individual supports both the mentee and junior mentor, providing tactical and strategic advice and periodic assistance with projects as needed

-- David Wesorick, MD, an experienced Hospitalist and Director of Faculty Development, oversees the program and provides support to mentees throughout the cycle of their projects
+- David Wesorick, MD, Director of Faculty Development, oversees the program and provides support to mentees throughout the cycle of their projects

-- Suzanne Winter, MS, assists with IRB submissions, protocol writing, and finalization for a research/QI project
+- Jennifer Horowitz, MS, assists with IRB submissions, protocol writing, and finalization for a research/QI project

 JetPack selection is a competitive process open to junior faculty (Assistant Professor and below) only.
-The program runs for a 1-year period with mentees coming back in Year 2 as mentors to help other JetPackers, creating a culture of support and academic productivity.
+The program runs for a 1-year period with mentees returning as mentors in subsequent years, creating a culture of support and academic productivity..

 Class of 2018-2019

-- Jawad Al-Khafaji, MD, MSHA: How Do Components of Currently Published Checklists to Reduce Diagnostic Error Fit Within a Human Factors Framework?: A Systematic Review of the Literature
+- Jawad Al-Khafaji, MD, MSHA (Mentor: Ashwin Gupta): How Do Components of Currently Published Checklists to Reduce Diagnostic Error Fit Within a Human Factors Framework?: A Systematic Review of the Literature

-- Matthew Luzum, MD, MPH: Developing a Diagnostic Time-Out to Reduce Unnecessary Transthoracic Echocardiograms Among Patients Presenting with Suspected Syncope to a Medical Short Stay Unit
+- Matthew Luzum, MD, MPH (Mentor: David Paje): Developing a Diagnostic Time-Out to Reduce Unnecessary Transthoracic Echocardiograms Among Patients Presenting with Suspected Syncope to a Medical Short Stay Unit

-- Porama Thanaporn, MD: Relationship Between 30 Day Readmission Rates in Patients Admitted for Heart Failure and Opioid Use at Discharge
+- Porama Thanaporn, MD (Mentor: Jeff Rohde): Relationship Between 30 Day Readmission Rates in Patients Admitted for Heart Failure and Opioid Use at Discharge

 Class of 2017-2018

-- Dr. Monee Amin: How often do patients “Google” medical information during hospitalization?
+- Monee Amin, MD (Mentor: Vineet Chopra): How often do patients “Google” medical information during hospitalization?

-- Dr. Ruby Marr: What is the prevalence, structure, and focus of Second Victim Programs in the USNWR Top 25 hospitals?
+- Ruby Marr, MD (Mentor: Anu Goyal): What is the prevalence, structure, and focus of Second Victim Programs in the USNWR Top 25 hospitals?

-- Dr. David Stephenson: How do hospitalists perceive their readiness, training, and willingness to run cardiac arrest codes?
+- David Stephenson, MD, MS (Mentor: RJ Schildhouse): How do hospitalists perceive their readiness, training, and willingness to run cardiac arrest codes?

-- Dr. Sonal Kamalia: Art-Escape - Can group art therapy help improve feelings of well-being among hospitalized patients?
+- Sonal Kamalia, MBBS (Mentor: Dave Wesorick): Art-Escape - Can group art therapy help improve feelings of well-being among hospitalized patients?